jmonlong/docker-ttmars/README.md

 python /build/TT-Mars/combine.py output_dir num_X_chr
 ```

-If you only have the refernece fasta, the phased truth assemblies, the VCF to evaluate, the centromere file, and the tandem repeat file, you can make the other 6 required input files using `/build/TT-Mars-tweaked/liftover.sh` (see *Test on toy example* below).
+If you only have the reference fasta, the phased truth assemblies, the VCF to evaluate, the centromere file, and the tandem repeat file, you can make the other 6 required input files using `/build/TT-Mars-tweaked/liftover.sh` (see *Test on toy example* below).

 ## Test on toy example

-We make a small toy dataset to test that container has everything installed and working.
+We make a small toy dataset to test that the container has everything installed and working.
-In short, simulate some reference sequence and two haplotypes.
+In short, we simulate some reference sequence and two haplotypes.
 Then simulate an homozygous deletion, and an heterozygous insertion than is "split" in three pieces in the assembly.
 Also creates some dummy files for the other required files that are not made by `liftover.sh`.
 See [make-test-data.py](make-test-data.py) for more details (requires Python with *biopython*).